w3c/tdm-reservation-protocol/proposals/proposal-file-at-origin.md

   "TDM-b":"https://example.com/tdm-licenses/license-a"
   },
   {
-  "location": "/directory-b/other/*.jpg",
+  "location": "/directory-b/images/*.jpg",
   "TDM-a": 0
   }
 ]
 ```

-Note: in this example, if non-JPEG files are also located in “/directory-b/images”, they are driven by the TDM exception of the DSM.
+Note: in this example, if non-JPEG files are also located in “/directory-b/images”, they are by default driven by the TDM exception of the DSM.

 ## Implementing the proposal